The year 1 teachers are:

 This half term in phonics, we are focusing on phase 3 sounds.
 Click here for a word mat that will support your child's phonic skills.

-Throughout the year, we follow National Curriculum 14 for maths.
-In the autumn term, this incorporates number and place value, addition and subtraction, both mental and written and properties of 2d and 3d shapes.
+Throughout the year, we follow the National Curriculum 2014 for maths using a scheme called Abacus.
+In the autumn term, this incorporates number and place value, addition and subtraction, both mental and written and properties of 2D and 3D shapes.
 The children also learn about position and direction, measurement and begin to recognise coins and use money in written calculations.

 Other areas of learning over the term include an introduction to algorithms and programming in computing; investigating seasonal changes for the time of year in science and wonderful weather in geography.
-In RE we learn about special people in both the Christian and Sikh faiths and festivals falling within the term.
-In addition to learning Harvest and Christmas songs in music, the children find out about pulse, rhythm and pitch in music; building their knowledge to perform their own rap.
-In PE, the children develop team strategies in games and gain special awareness, balance and travelling skills in gymnastics and dance.
+In RE we learn about special people in a range of faiths and festivals falling within the term.
+In PE, the children will develop their athletics skills before developing team strategies in games and multi-skills.